inossidabile/heimdallr/README.yard.md

 Compatibility
 -------------

-While Heimdallr can be used with plain ActiveModel objects, there is no standard interface for examining and interacting with relations of such objects, and thus no actions will be performed on returned collections.
-It is advised to use Heimdallr with ActiveRecord 3 objects, where an incredibly powerful ARel query construction interface is available.

-Ruby 1.8 and ActiveRecord versions prior to 3 are not supported.
+Ruby 1.8 and ActiveRecord versions prior to 3.0 are not supported.

 Licensing
 ---------